zinto/learn_typescript/README.md

     }
 }

-6) Build typescript
+6) Compile TypeScript to JavaScript

-press "Ctrl+Shift+B" in VS code
+press "Ctrl+Shift+B" in VS code.
+We get this warning telling “No task runner configured”.
+Then click on “Configure Task Runner” to create tasks.json file which is collection of Tasks for various things TypeScript, Gulp, Grunt etc.

+7) Using lite-server for running web application in VS code

+$ npm install -g lite-server